-MySQL TIMESTAMPDIFF function is the one of the Date Function, which is used to find the interval difference between two dates or DateTime expressions.
+MySQL TIMESTAMPDIFF function is one of the Date methods, which is useful to find the interval difference between two dates or DateTime expressions.

 TIMESTAMPDIFF(Unit, DateTime_expression1, DateTime_expression2);

-The below shown queries helps you understand the use of this MySQL TIMESTAMP DIFF function.
+The below-shown queries help you understand the use of this TIMESTAMP DIFF method.

 SELECT TIMESTAMPDIFF(MINUTE, '2018-12-31', '2019-03-22 23:15:59');

 SELECT TIMESTAMPDIFF(YEAR, '2012-12-31', '2019-03-22');

 In this TIMESTAMPDIFF Function example, we are finding the difference in Days, Weeks, and Hours.

 SELECT TIMESTAMPDIFF(HOUR, '2018-12-31', '2019-03-22 12:05:22');

 This example shows you how to use this Timestamp diff function on table data.
 Here, we are finding the difference in the number of years and months between the Today and HireDate column.